ssemyan/sample-app-aoai-chatGPT/README.md

-# Sample Chat App for use with with Azure Open AI and OpenAI (optionaly on your data)
+# Sample Chat App for use with with Azure Open AI and OpenAI

 This repo contains sample code for a simple chat webapp that integrates with Azure OpenAI.
 It can be used to demonstrate the capabilities of Azure OpenAI, or as a starting point for your own chat app.
+You can also make use of retrival augmented generation pattern to use your own data.
+[More information about Azure OpenAI on your data](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/use-your-data)

 This work was forked from [sample-app-aoai-chatGPT](https://github.com/microsoft/sample-app-aoai-chatGPT).
-I removed the history and user info in order to make a more simple sample.
-This project may not be kept in sync with the parent project.
+Chat history and user info was removed to make a more simple sample.
+Note: this project may not be kept in sync with the parent project.

 ## Prerequisites
 - An existing Azure OpenAI resource and model deployment of a chat model (e.g. `gpt-35-turbo-16k`, `gpt-4`)